artuguen28/artuguen28/README.md

 ### Hi there!
 I'm Arthur👋

-- Machine Learning Analyst
+- Data Scientist
-- Working on Computer Vision projects.
+- Working on Computer Vision and NLP projects.
 - Fluent in English and French; learning German.
 - How to reach me: artuguen28@gmail.com